Fall 2024

 Why is this research important for Alberta ag?

-Roller compacted concrete (RCC) is increasingly being used in cattle feeding operations as a pen floor liner.
-While the physical properties and durability of RCC is known to be comparable to conventional concrete under particular formulations and application conditions, there is uncertainty as to whether the RCC that is being applied to cattle feeding operations is of sufficient quality to ensure that it conforms to regulatory standards under the Agricultural Operations Practices Act (AOPA), designed to protect groundwater resources in Alberta.
+Roller compacted concrete (RCC) is increasingly being used as pen floor material in cattle feeding operations.
+While the physical properties and durability of RCC is known to be comparable to conventional concrete under particular formulations and application conditions, there is uncertainty as to whether the RCC that is being applied to cattle feeding operations can maintain the structural integrity to meet regulatory standards for groundwater protection under the Agricultural Operations Practices Act (AOPA).

 This research aims to evaluate the physical properties and durability of RCC installed in Alberta feedlots by optimizing and testing the mixtures in field trials at research sites across Alberta and Saskatchewan.